 7. Monitor your plants – Monitor your plants after applying wood ash to ensure they are not showing signs of stress or damage.
 If you notice any changes, reduce the amount of wood ash used.

-8. Avoid using treated wood ashes – Treated wood ashes can contain chemicals that can be harmful to your plants and soil, so it’s best to avoid them.
+8. Avoid using treated wood ashes – Treated wood ashes can contain chemicals that can harm your plants and soil, so it’s best to avoid them.

 Frequently Asked Questions [FAQs]